svn2github/Freetel/misc/lilacsat1/README.txt

 Mark Jessop and David Rowe
 June 2017

-Pre-requisities
+Pre-requisites
 ---------------

-1/ Codec 2 is built for Wenet in ~/codec2-dec/build
+1/ Codec 2 is built in ~/codec2-dec/build

 2/ SVN is installed

+3/ Make sure you have no gnuradio, usrp or related packages installed.

 Installation
 ------------